odartsi/odartsi/README.md

 🔬 Science is on my DNA.

-🎨 art is on my name.
+🎨 ART is on my name.

+🚵 🏃‍♀️ Cycling and montain running is my fuel.

 📊 I like visualisations and to explain compicated topics in simple terms.

 🎨 I love combine art and science.

-🚵 🏃‍♀️ Cyclist and montain runner is my fuel.

 📖 I love learning and discovering new things.